xp44mm/Notebook/RxInAction/02 Hello Rx.md

 ### 2.1.1 Dealing with concurrency

 It may not seem obvious, but the code hides a problem: concurrency.
-Nothing in the StockTicker interface promises anything about the thread in which the tick event will be raised, and nothing guarantees that a tick won’t be raised while another one is processed by your StockMonitor, as shown in figure 2.2.
+Nothing in the StockTicker interface promises anything about the thread in which the tick event will be raised, and nothing guarantees that a tick won't be raised while another one is processed by your StockMonitor, as shown in figure 2.2.

 Figure 2.2 Multiple threads executing the event-handler code at the same time.
 Each box represents the execution time of a stock.
 While the first thread is running the code for MSFT, the second thread starts executing for the GOOG stock.
 Then the third thread starts for the same stock symbol as the first thread.

-The StockMonitor class you wrote uses a dictionary to keep the information about the stocks, but the dictionary you’re using isn’t thread-safe.
+The StockMonitor class you wrote uses a dictionary to keep the information about the stocks, but the dictionary you're using isn't thread-safe.

 ---